vrc-get/vrc-get/docs/vpm-spec.md

 If the `url` field is not included in the VPM Package Manifest, the VPM Client **MUST** reject the installation of the package.

-The VPM Repository **MUST NOT** chnange the contents of the URL this field points to. tjis is compared bitwicely.
+The VPM Repository **MUST NOT** change the contents of the URL this field points to. this is compared bitwisely.

 > [!NOTE]
 >